GachaLiveFR/DmAll_DiscordBot/README.md

+EN_english
 ## Installation :

 To take less off your time, i will explain you step by step.

 # Important

-You need to have NODE.JS installed into your PC or Mac to have fun with my script.
+You need to have [NODE.JS](https://nodejs.org/en/download) installed into your PC or Mac to have fun with my script.

 First of all,